An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Numerical examples

 As the exact solution for this equation is not known, we compare the resulting solutions to the solution obtained with~\chebfun, a well-known MATLAB package that uses global Chebyshev approximation to solve ODEs with spectral accuracy~\cite{Platte2010}.
 As a further test, we repeated this experiment with a Chebyshev-based discretization (as opposed to the Gauss-Legendre one described earlier).
 In this test, second-kind Clenshaw-Curtis quadratures were used to compute the required integrals.

-\figref{fig:ODE_refinement} depicts the convergence of the solution in this regime.
+Figure~\ref{fig:ODE_refinement} depicts the convergence of the solution in this regime.
 We see that our method indeed converges and gives us an accurate solution to the problem with a moderate number of discretization points.
 We can also see that both choices of kernels result in comparable accuracy, and neither was consistently better.
 As such, we chose to use the Poisson kernel~$\GL$ for the remainder of this paper.
-Furthermore, \figref{fig:ODE_refinement} also makes it clear that using Gauss-Legendre points results in a more accurate solution than is achieved with the same number of Chebyshev points, but only slightly so and both solutions converge to near machine precision.
+Furthermore, Figure~\ref{fig:ODE_refinement} also makes it clear that using Gauss-Legendre points results in a more accurate solution than is achieved with the same number of Chebyshev points, but only slightly so and both solutions converge to near machine precision.